-The Borough
+7.1 The Borough

-The Royal Borough of Kensington and Chelsea is the smallest borough in London, covering just 4.68 square miles and is also one of the most densely populated local authority areas in the country having built on 82% of its landmass.
+The Royal Borough of Kensington and Chelsea is the smallest borough in London, covering just over 4.7 square miles, it is one of the most densely populated and diverse areas in Europe.
 The Borough is made up of complex-built environments with several large buildings up to 30 floors high.
-There are also complex underground structures beneath the Borough including the Circle, District, Central, Piccadilly and Hammersmith and City Lines stopping at 13 stations.
+There are also complex underground structures beneath the Borough including the Circle, District, Central, Piccadilly and Hammersmith and City Lines stopping at 13 stations (12 underground, 1 overground).

-The Borough is home to internationally renowned museums and universities, major department stores and shopping areas such as Knightsbridge, which attracts a national and international footfall of an estimated 300,000 people a day.
-It has 144 sites of Embassies and High Commissions located within 1km of its boundaries and land value is one of the highest in the UK and beyond.
-This concentration of popular and prestigious institutions contributes significantly to the Borough's hazard profile, both in terms of 'risk' and of 'threat'.
+The Borough is home to internationally renowned museums and universities, major department stores and shopping areas, it has approximately 25,800 visitors a day (2022).
+Additionally, the borough is home to many embassies and High Commissions, this concentration of popular and prestigious institutions contributes significantly to the Borough's hazard profile, both in terms of 'risk' and of 'threat'.

-More than one-fifth of all households have a first language other than English; 46% of residents were born in the United Kingdom, the fourth-lowest proportion of all local authorities in England and Wales.11.8% of residents are Muslim requiring that any response takes account of the specific needs of this community, there are also smaller populations of Jews Hindus and Buddhists.
+30% of households have a language other than English as their main language; 46% of residents were born in the United Kingdom, the fourth-lowest proportion of all local authorities in England and Wales.11.8% of residents are Muslim requiring that any response takes account of the specific needs of this community, there are also smaller populations of Jews Hindus and Buddhists.
 At 67.8% RBKC has the third lowest rate of residents who identify as UK nationals present serval additional challenges.
 12.8% of resident have a long term health condition that limits their ability to undertake day to day activities; There is a significant difference across wards particularly in the north of the borough compared to the rest of the borough.